Dates and fees

 Level and ethos

-Our advanced courses are aimed at players of a standard equivalent to Grade 8 of the UK examination boards or higher, and aged 16 or over.
+Our advanced course is aimed at players of a standard equivalent to Grade 8 of the UK examination boards or higher, and aged 16 or over.
 There is no upper age limit.
-The course is particularly suitable for those preparing for auditions, examinations or diplomas, or those simply wishing to develop performance skills and enhance existing knowledge.
+The course is ideal for those preparing for auditions, examinations or diplomas, including college and university students, or those simply wishing to develop performance skills and enhance existing knowledge.

 You will be working with others in a small group; we suggest you prepare 2 or 3 solo pieces which you are prepared to perform in the class.
-Ensemble music will be supplied, except for pre-formed ensembles who should prepare their own repertoire as a group.
+Ensemble music will be supplied but you may bring your own if there is something you want to try.

 Each day of the course is structured to include technique sessions and masterclass sessions in the mornings, with afternoon sessions often focusing on special topics and ensemble music.
 Topic-based sessions can be on student demand and in the past have included historical and contemporary techniques (including using laptops and electronics), ornamentation, repertoire of specific periods, baroque dance, rhetoric, and instrument maintenance.